By Jack Adam Weber L.Ac., Dipl. C.H.

 At the end here, I was going to list my ten re-invigorated calls to action, but I changed my mind.
 I have a better idea, I hope! 😉 I want your help.
 Tell me your ideas for Real Revolution, and I’ll collate the eight to ten best ideas for a follow-up article, and attribute your idea to you, by name, if you want me to.
 (If you don’t say so, I’ll assume you’re okay with being quoted.)

-So, please, comment below and on Facebook.
+So, please, comment below, and join the conversation on Facebook.
 Share what’s on your heart, what’s stirring in your blood.
 Tell me what I’m missing.
 Show us that you’re out there, that you care enough to take a few moments to think about and join the conversation — because this is just the beginning.
 The Real Revolution is going to take a lot more than this.
 I look forward to reading your comments and getting Part II together.

 With Big Deep Love,